 \section{Conclusion}

 In this paper, we perform a large-dimensional analysis of the classical ESPRIT DoA estimation method in the regime of large arrays and limited snapshots, where the array length $N$ and the number of samples $T$ are both large and comparable.
 Our study covers both widely-spaced and closely-spaced DoA scenarios.
 We show that while classical ESPRIT is generally \emph{inconsistent} in these settings, this bias can be corrected using the proposed G-ESPRIT approach.
 G-ESPRIT exhibits a pronounced performance advantage over conventional ESPRIT and G-MUSIC methods especially in the closely spaced DoA scenario, demonstrating its ability to resolve extremely small angular separations between sources.

-From a technical perspective, we establish a novel bound on the eigenvalue differences between two possibly non-Hermitian (random) matrices, which is of independent interest in non-Hermitian spectral analysis and related structured matrix problems, for example, approximately gauge-equivalent weighted digraphs and gain-graph switching models.
+From a technical perspective, we establish a novel bound on the eigenvalue differences between two possibly non-Hermitian matrices, which may be of independent interest in non-Hermitian spectral analysis and related structured matrix problems, for example, approximately gauge-equivalent weighted digraphs and gain-graph switching models.
 In these models, vertex gauge transformations or switching operations naturally preserve cycle products of edge weights, making cycle-product control more suitable than standard entrywise or norm-based perturbation measures in approximate settings; see, e.g.,~\cite{engel1982algorithms,cavaleri2022godsil}.
 Numerical simulations validate the consistency of G-ESPRIT and highlight its reduced variance compared to classical ESPRIT -- though a rigorous theoretical characterization of this variance reduction is beyond the scope of this paper.

 It would be of future interest to extend the RMT analysis framework in this paper to characterize the (e.g., CLT-type) second-order fluctuation of both ESPRIT and G-ESPRIT, as to assess quantitatively their performance gaps from the CRB.